 This feature enables you to tell web crawlers if a page is similar to another page and to point at which page is the original.
 This helps you avoid duplicate content issues and ensures that Google shows the original page in the search results instead of any of the other duplicates.

 If your CMS has this feature you will typically be allowed to set it on a page level, so you can point from the duplicate page to the original page.
 Technically this is done by adding <link rel="canonical" href="example.com/original-page" /> to the <head> of the duplicate page.
 This will tell crawlers that the original page is found on that URL and that this one should not be shown in search results.

-Your URL structure should be following the same hierarchy as your content to make your website structured easy to understand for users and crawlers alike.
-The URL of a page is even a ranking factor that Google uses to understand, index and rank your content.
+Your URL structure should be following the same hierarchy as your content to make your website structure easy to understand for users and crawlers alike.
+The URL of a page is even a ranking factor that Google uses to understand, index, and rank your content.